-Insert (Diameter Thread Size) Pull-out, lb (kN) Torque, ft-lb (N·m)
+Insert (diameter thread size) Pull-Out, lb (kN) Torque, ft-lb (N·m)

 10-32 1000 (4.5) 10 (13.6)

 1/4-28 1000 (4.5) 20 (27.2)

 5/16-24 2000 (9.0) 20 (27.2)

-3%-24 2000 (9.0) 40 (54.2)
+3/8-24 2000 (9.0) 40 (54.2)

-- 4.9.5 Panel Board-The panel board used shall be as indicated on the drawings.
-It shall be of dead front construction and have a solid neutral bus, a ground bus, and a 60 A or 100 A three phase main breaker as specified (see 13.2).
-The panel will have a NEMA-1 enclosure with conduit hubs as necessary and at least 18 breaker spaces excluding the main breaker.
-The panel board bus feed shall be by rigid conduit and conductors; the conductors having a current carrying capacity of at least 100 A at 125°F (52°C) ambient temperature.
-The bus feed cables shall terminate in a connector mounted on the exterior of the shelter.
-Conductors running from panel board circuits to fixtures or receptacles shall be enclosed in rigid conduit or shall be specified flexible cable for the expandable portion of the shelter.
-The current carrying capacity of the conductors shall be 20 A minimum, based upon an ambient temperature of 125°F (52°C) and NEC rating procedures.
-All circuit breakers used in the system shall be bolt-on type and have a minimum interrupting capacity of 10 000 A RMS symmetrical. - 4.9.6 Cabling-Flexible cables shall be used to feed all relocatable lighting fixtures and receptacles.
+- 4.9.6 Cabling-Flexible cables shall be used to feed all relocatable lighting fixtures and receptacles.
 These cables shall be as indicated on the drawings. - 4.9.7 Switches-Switches used shall be as indicated on the drawings. - 4.9.8 Grounding-All noncurrent carrying metal components shall be solidly grounded using the green ground wire within the wiring system, as indicated on the drawings. - 4.9.9 Receptacles: - 4.9.9.1 Electrical Power Service Entrance-The electrical power service entrance shall be as shown on the drawings. - 4.9.9.2 Convenience Outlets-The shelter shall contain duplex convenience outlets as indicated on the drawings.
-All outlets shall be electrically grounded. - 4.9.9.3 Air Conditioning-Power for heating and cooling equipment shall be provided from the distribution panel in the shelter to an electrical connector mounted in the service entrance recessed pan on the outside of the shelter as indicated on the drawings. - 4.9.9.4 External Outlets-Power distribution shall be provided from the distribution panel box in the shelter to outlets mounted in the service entrance recessed pan on the outside of the shelter as indicated on the drawings. - 4.9.10 Communications-The shelter shall have four (two pairs) circuits through the wall telephone and intercom utility connections terminating in four protected terminals inside and outside the shelter, as indicated on the drawings. - 4.9.11 Tools-Tools provided with the shelter shall be readily accessible to personnel when the shelter is in both the container and shelter configuration. - 4.10 Nameplates and Product Marking-All markings shall conform to the drawings.
-Each shelter shall be serially numbered and provided with a nameplate in accordance with applicable drawings (see X1.2). - 4.10.1 Interior Markings-Interior markings shall be as shown and in the locations shown on the applicable drawings. - 4.10.2 Exterior Markings-The shelter shall be provided with specific exterior markings as shown on the applicable drawings.
+All outlets shall be electrically grounded. - 4.9.9.3 Air Conditioning-Power for heating and cooling equipment shall be provided from the distribution panel in the shelter to an electrical connector mounted in the service entrance recessed pan on the outside of the shelter as indicated on the drawings. - 4.9.9.4 External Outlets-Power distribution shall be provided from the distribution panel box in the shelter to outlets mounted in the service entrance recessed pan on the outside of the shelter as indicated in the drawings. - 4.9.10 Communications-The shelter shall have four (two pairs) circuits through the wall telephone and intercom utility connections terminating in four protected terminals inside and outside the shelter, as indicated on the drawings. - 4.9.11 Tools-Tools provided with the shelter shall be readily accessible to personnel when the shelter is in both the container and shelter configuration. - 4.10 Nameplates and Product Marking-All markings shall conform to the drawings.
+Each shelter shall be serially numbered and provided with a nameplate in accordance with applicable drawings (see 13.2). - 4.10.1 Interior Markings-Interior markings shall be as shown and in the locations shown on the applicable drawings. - 4.10.2 Exterior Markings-The shelter shall be provided with specific exterior markings as shown on the applicable drawings.